maxfouquet/isotope/automation/README.md

 # Runner

-This subdirectory contains the Python3 _module_ for automating topology tests.
+This subdirectory contains the Python3 module and scripts for automating topology tests.
 The executable "main" for this is at "../run_tests.py".

 ## Pseudocode